gard-projects/machine-learning/ShallowLearning/Boosting/Adaboosting/README.md

 $$\text{IG}(T, a) = \quad H(T) - H(T|A)$$

 Which in words is the difference between the entropy of the parent, $H(T)$, and the total entropy in the left and right leaf nodes respectively, $H(T|A)$.
 This is the generalized form of information gain, but in Adaboost this form has to be modified to account for the weighted sampling.

+## Entropy for multiclass
-As a result of this alternation we use the concept of **scores**.
-The `confidence_score()` function computes the score of a given class, which is the summed weight $w_i$ of the given class `i`, divided by the total weight for all classes.
+As a result of introducing the concept of weighted sampling, we use the concept of **scores** to help compute entropy.
+The `confidence_score()` function computes the score of a given class, which is the summed weights $w_i$ of the given class `i`, divided by the total weight for all classes.
 See below.

 ```
 def confidence_score(self, y, w):